 Scholarship recipients' grades are reviewed at the end of each academic year.
-If the student's grade point average is less than required, the student will be granted a one-semester probationary status.
-The student must then make the required GPA for the fall semester in order for the probationary status to be continued for the spring semester.
-The student's grades will be evaluated again at the end of the academic year to determine if he/she is eligible to have his/her probationary status lifted or if the scholarship is to be cancelled.
-If a predetermined leave of absence is requested in writing from the Provost and Vice President for Academic Affairs and approved by the Director of Financial Aid prior to the student's departure, then the continuance of the scholarship will be considered.
+If the student's grade point average is less than required, the student will be granted a one-year probationary status.
+The student's grades will be evaluated again at the end of the academic year to determine if he/she is eligible to have his/ her probationary status lifted or if the scholarship is to be reduced 25%.
+If a student falls below a 2.0, the scholarship will be removed.
+These policies may differ from state and federal policies, so please review those sections for updated information.
+Academic schoolarships shall not exceed ten consectuive semesters or the fulfillment of graduation requirements, whichever comes first.
+If a predetermined leave of absence is requested in writing from the Provost and approved by the Director of Financial Aid prior to the student's departure, then the continuance of the scholarship will be considered.
 Students who study abroad for a semester will have their scholarships held.
 However, they must inform the Director of Financial Aid of their intention to study abroad.